 I don’t want to reveal too much about what happens but if you’re thinking of taking children to the show it’s worth knowing a few things first [spoiler alert]:

-- Dementors appear at the end of Part 1 and several times in Part 2 to suck out souls.
+- In the Harry Potter stage show, Dementors will appear at the end of Part 1 and several times in Part 2 to suck out souls.
 The sound is very loud, the lighting is very dark and the overall effect is scary.
 Reading about Dementors is a completely different experience to seeing them approach you in your seat!;

 - A minor character is killed;